GrowYourOwnNFT/GrowYourOwnNFT/README.md

 # GrowYourOwnNFT
- Initial setp of Laravel, Jetstream, and React.
+ Initial setup of Laravel, Jetstream, and React.